 When a student is considered to have withdrawn, as described above, during an enrollment period in which they have begun attendance and received federal Title IV financial aid, Michigan State University is required to determine the amount of earned and unearned Title IV aid.
 A student is only eligible to retain the percentage of Title IV aid disbursed that is equal to the percentage of the enrollment period that was completed by the student (calculated daily).
-The unearned Title IV aid must then be returned to the appropriate federal aid program(s).
+The unearned Title IV aid must then be returned to the appropriate federal aid program(s) within 45 days of the date of the determination of your withdrawal.
 If more than 60% of the enrollment period has been completed by the student, no Title IV aid needs to be returned.

 According to university policy, when a student withdraws prior to the quarter of the semester and/or receives a 100% tuition refund from the university, all of that semesters federal Title IV grant aid (SEOG, Pell Grant, Federal Teach Grant, Iraq and Afghanistan Service Grant) will be billed back to the students account.
 Most non-federal aid will also be billed back to the students account.
 All Title IV aid will be included in the calculations outlined below.
 Depending on the results of the calculations, some or all of the federal grant aid may be re-disbursed to the student account.